 To ensure the best possible exam experience for candidates, we have decided to use Exam4 software for the November session.
-We have used the Exam4 app successfully for many years for the ADIT (Advanced Diploma in International Tax) exams.
+We have used the Exam4 app successfully for many years for our ADIT exams.
 Exam4 will allow you to type your answers using your own laptop or desktop computer and the app is compatible with both Windows and Mac.
 Exam4 is not a remote invigilated system.

 How Exam4 works

 Exam4 is essentially a word processor which you can use to type and securely submit your answers at the end of the exam.
-It will lock down your computer.
 You can use basic tools, for example using tabs to create tables, cut/copy and paste your answers, and text formatting such as bold, underline and italics.
-You will require a WiFi connection at the end of the exam to submit your answers, but you don’t need to be connected during the exam.
+You will require an internet connection at the start of the exam to get your exam paper and also at the end of the exam to submit your answers, but you don’t need to be connected during the exam itself, albeit it is recommended you do not disconnect if possible.
 Exam4 will also automatically backup your work as you type.

 Changes to exam regulations

 The November 2020 exams will be open book, as well as uninvigilated.
 This is due to the current situation regarding COVID-19 rather than a permanent change to our exams.
 You are reminded that you are bound by the CIOT/ATT ethical guidelines, must behave in the appropriate manner as a tax professional, act with integrity, receive no external assistance and sit the exam in a room alone.
 ID information will still be required, further details on this process will follow in due course.